Xenocide122/Current-Year-Snippet/README.md

-# Current-Year-Snippet
+# Current Year Snippet (WordPress Shortcode)
-Add year to the site using the shortcode [currentYear]
+Add year to the site using the shortcode [currentYear], you can use it in the footer to keep the sites' year current